ozars/specialized-dispatch/README.md

 used for specialization).
 This is an existing limitation inherited from the current implementation of `min_specialization` feature.

-### No variables other than the argument can be referred
+### Variables aren't captured automatically

 The macro expands its arms to some method implementations.
 As such, it cannot refer to other variables in the scope where it's called from.

+However, extra arguments can be passed when they are explicitly declared in the macro.
+Please refer to [Passing Arguments](#passing-arguments) section.